 Top tip number one: Keep your accas low

-In order to ensure your accumulator has the best possible chance of winning outright or just one selection of the acca losing, it’s important to include the most suitable selections for your acca.
+To ensure your accumulator has the best possible chance of winning outright or just one selection of the acca losing, it’s important to include the most suitable selections for your acca.

 Ideally, your acca selections should amount to the lowest possible combined odds allowed by your bookie.
 If the minimum combined odds for an acca insurance offer is 4/1, try to combine selections that will add up as close to 4/1 as possible.